Tony Trimingham arrived in Australia in 1968 as a ten pound pom from the English Lake District.

 In order to keep up with her 11-year-old son Jack and their two dogs, she keeps herself fit.
 She enjoys simple pleasures, like sharing a meal and having a laugh with family and friends.

-After becoming a member in 2014 due to her family’s experiences with drug and alcohol issues, Devushka joined the FDS team and is now a Family Support Worker in Queensland.
+After becoming a member in 2014, Devushka joined the FDS team and is now a Family Support Worker in Queensland.

 Supporting the Queensland team, Devushka assists with family support meetings, taking calls from clients, presenting Stepping Forward workshops and other duties as part of the QLD service.
-Devushka is passionate about helping families in need, and is currently undertaking a Diploma in Community Services.
+Devushka is passionate about helping families in need, and is currently undertaking a Diploma in Counselling.

 In Devushka's free time she enjoys keeping fit, reading and singing, as well as being Mum to her two daughters Breeze and Eden.